SDGforskning/sdg-strings/SDG13_query_action_WoS.md

       )
     OR
     (
-      ("establish*" OR "propos*" OR "implement*" OR "adopt*" OR "introduc*" OR "roadmap" OR "towards" OR "way to" OR "preparing" OR "prepare")
+      ("establish*" OR "propos*" OR "implement*" OR "adopt*" OR "introduc*" OR "roadmap" OR "towards" OR "way to" OR "preparing" OR "prepare" OR "improv*")
       NEAR/5
           (
             ("disaster$" OR "risk$")